YallaSystems/hospital-manager-mobile/.github/pull_request_template.md

-# Pull Request
+## Pull Request Title
+The title should succinctly explain the changes.
+For example, "Add search functionality to the homepage".

 ## Description

-Please include a summary of the change and which issue is fixed.
-Please also include relevant motivation and context.

-Fixes # (issue)
+Provide a brief description of the changes your pull request makes.
+Explain the problem it solves or the feature it adds to the project.
+Include any relevant issue numbers.

-## Type of change
+## Type of Change

-Please delete options that are not relevant.

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] Documentation update
+- [ ] This change requires a documentation update

 ## How Has This Been Tested?

-Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.

-- [ ] Test A
-- [ ] Test B
+Describe how you have tested these changes.
+Include details of your testing environment, tests ran to see how your change affects other areas of the code, etc.

 ## Checklist:
+- [ ] I have read the [CONTRIBUTING](LINK_TO_CONTRIBUTING.MD) document.

-- [ ] My code follows the style guidelines of this project
+- [ ] My code follows the code style of this project.
-- [ ] I have performed a self-review of my own code
+- [ ] I have added or updated the tests to cover my changes.
-- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] I have checked that my changes do not introduce any breaking changes.
-- [ ] I have made corresponding changes to the documentation
+- [ ] I have updated the documentation accordingly (if necessary).
-- [ ] My changes generate no new warnings
-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have commented my code, particularly in hard-to-understand areas.
-- [ ] New and existing unit tests pass locally with my changes
+- [ ] I have made corresponding changes to the documentation (if applicable).

-## ✅ Review Checklist

-> 🛡️ Required for Approval:
->
-> - At least 1 reviewer **must**:
->   - ✅ Upload a screenshot (image/GIF)
->   - ✅ Leave a comment explaining what was verified

----

-## 📸 Screenshots (UI Related)
+## Screenshots

-> Reviewer, please upload screenshot here:
+Insert any screenshots or videos (if applicable) to help explain your problem or demonstrate your changes.

+## Additional Notes
+Add any other context or notes about the pull request here.
+This could include necessary deployment changes, new dependencies, etc.